sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-neo/s4sdk-odata-service-neo.md

 [ACCORDION-BEGIN [Step 9: ](Systems.json and credentials)]

-If you run your application on SAP Cloud Platform, the SDK can simply read the ERP destinations from the destination service.
+If you run your application on the BTP, the SDK can simply read the ERP destinations from the destination service.
 However, since the tests should run locally, we need a way to supply our tests with an ERP destination.

 Luckily, the SDK provides a utility class for such purposes – `MockUtil`.
 This class allows us to mock the ERP destinations we'd typically find on `CloudFoundry`.
 To provide `MockUtil` with the necessary information, you'll need to add a `systems.json` or `systems.yml` file to your test resources directory. `MockUtil` will read these files and provide your tests with the ERP destinations accordingly.
 Adapt the URL as before.